avrachimi/user_auth-jwt-node-express/README.md

 # jwt-node-express

-Simple User Authentication API using Node, Express and JWT.
+Simple User Authentication API using Node, Express and JsonWebToken.

 This simple API was built to learn more and get familiar with Node, Express, MongoDB.